EvoMesh: Adaptive Physical Simulation with Hierarchical Graph Evolutions: Experiments

 \subsection{Generalization Analyses}

-\paragraph{Generalization to out-of-distribution mesh resolutions.} Almost none of the existing machine learning models for mesh-based physics simulation are resolution-free.
-They may fail when evaluated on unseen mesh resolutions.
+\paragraph{Generalization to out-of-distribution mesh resolutions.} Nearly all existing machine learning models for mesh-based simulations are not resolution-free and may fail when evaluated on unseen mesh resolutions.
 We assess the generalization performance of \model{} by training it on low-resolution meshes and testing it on high-resolution meshes.
 The average number of nodes in the test data is twice that of the training data, and the number of edges is three times greater.
-As shown in Table~\ref{tab:generalization_resolution}, \model{} demonstrates improved zero-shot generalization ability to more refined mesh structures.
-This improvement is primarily attributed to our model's capability to generate hierarchical graphs adaptively.
-However, it is important to note that this result does not imply that our method has fully explored generalization across arbitrary resolutions---achieving true resolution-free modeling requires a more refined model design.
+Table~\ref{tab:generalization_resolution} reports one-step and 50-step rollout errors on out-of-distribution (OOD) mesh resolutions. \model{} shows strong generalization on the CylinderFlow and Airfoil datasets, highlighting its zero-shot capability to handle refined mesh structures.
+This performance gain is largely attributed to \model{}’s ability to construct hierarchical graphs adaptively, allowing it to scale effectively with increased resolution.
+On the other hand, MGN achieves lower errors on the FlyingFlag and DeformingPlate datasets, indicating that mesh-based architectures remain effective for systems with more regular structures and smoother deformation dynamics.
+While our method does not yet achieve full generalization across arbitrary resolutions, truly resolution-free modeling remains an open challenge that calls for more advanced architectural design.
 Nevertheless, this holds significant value in practical applications and has the potential to greatly reduce the time overhead of numerical simulation processes for preparing the large-scale mesh data required for model training.